nipsalvin/Django_Travel/README.md

 > Create a `.env` file and add SECRET_KEY = 'your_secret_key'.

+> Database of choice in this project is `PostgreSQL`

 > Install postgresql connector `pip install psycopg2`.

 > Install package to handle images `pip install pillow`.